 Violent crimes include any criminal acts in which the offender uses or threatens to use violent force upon the victim.
 The majority of violent crimes committed in Fullerton are armed robberies and drug-related crimes like trafficking.
 Whatever the cause or reason might be, if you have been arrested or charged with a violent crime, it is in your best interests to seek out a Fullerton violent crimes lawyer who is highly knowledgeable in the law, particularly the "Three Strikes" law of California.

 Attorney Jacqueline Goodman of The Law Offices of Jacqueline Goodman in Fullerton has decades of legal experience focused solely on criminal defense.
-Her accolades include becoming a Board-Certified Specialist in Criminal Law, a title only a slim percentage of criminal defense attorneys in the state have ever held.
+Her accolades include becoming a Board-Certified Specialist in Criminal Law, a title only a slim percentage of attorneys in the state have ever held.
 When you want someone you know can handle the difficulties and urgency of your case, you want to choose her for representation.

 What is the Three Strikes law?